SMAC-Group/course_intro_statistics/chapters/chapter4.md

 5 05                 0      0.11      0.52      0.23      0.85
 ```

-Complete the code to obtain the following pivoted dataset (we here just print the first observations to observe the structure):
+Complete the code to obtain the following pivoted dataset (we here just print the first few observations for a glance of the structure):

 ```out
    id    treatment_control measurement value